SvenStahlmann/DEEP-PPI/README.md

 ### Installation

 To install the dependencies using poetry
-'''
+`
 poetry install
-'''
+`
 in the directory of the repository

 ## Usage

-After installation use 'poetry run python main.py' to run the main.py file.
+After installation use `poetry run python main.py` to run the main.py file.

-You can activate the virtual env using 'poetry shell'.
+You can activate the virtual env using `poetry shell`.
 If you want to use GPU acceleration please install [pytorch](https://pytorch.org/get-started/locally/ ) in this enviroment.